mgsloan/css-overlap/readme.md

 The way this works is by:

-1. First categorizing stylesheets as into two sets, `A` and `B`.
+1. First categorizing stylesheets into two sets, `A` and `B`.

 2. Matching every dom element against the rules in each set.
 If nodes have matching rules in both sets, this is considered a collision.

 3. Collisions are deduplicated and logged to the console.

-A more complete way of determining stylesheet interactions would be to do a proper intersection of the css selectors.
-However, this would take a fair bit more effort.
+A more complete way of determining stylesheet interactions would involve a proper intersection of the css selectors.
+However, this would take a lot more effort.
 This would detect css selector overlap that doesn't occur in practice.

 ## Usage